^

 metronidazole

-In the case of ineffectiveness of these regimens, the expediency of additional administration of vancomycin or linezolid, as well as systemic antimycotics (fluconazole, caspofungin, voriconazole) should be assessed.
+If the indicated treatment regimens are ineffective, the advisability of additional administration of vancomycin or linezolid, as well as systemic antifungals (fluconazole, caspofungin, voriconazole) should be assessed.

-If an etiologically significant microorganism is detected from the blood or primary focus of infection, it becomes possible to carry out etiotropic therapy taking into account the sensitivity, which significantly increases the effectiveness of treatment.
+When an etiologically significant microorganism is detected from the blood or primary source of infection, it becomes possible to carry out etiotropic therapy taking into account sensitivity, which significantly increases the effectiveness of treatment.

 Gram-positive organisms